ava-labs/avalanche-faucet-legacy/README.md

 # Node Express

-This backend is used to verify captchas and make a request to the AVA Network to issue tokens.
+This backend is used to verify captchas and make a request to the Avalanche Network to issue tokens.
 The backend files are stored in the ``src/server`` directory.
 The node is automatically started with the ``npm run serve`` command but can be individually started with ``node src/server/index.js``